The Basics of Creating Great Panel Webinars

 Share Results After the Webinar

-Although a lot of planning and effort goes into creating a panel webinar, they do get easier the more you do them.
+Although much planning and effort goes into creating a panel webinar, they do get easier the more you do them.
 Your attendees will also appreciate a different style of webinar to keep things fresh.

 Overall, be sure to have fun, communicate often with the business partners involved, and keep a list of past panelists for any future events.